mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * Otherwise, this connection request is from a new client and we have a slot free.
 Assign the client to the free slot and respond with <u>_connection accepted_</u>.

-The connection accepted packet tells the client which client index it was assigned, which the client uses to know which player it is in the game:
+The connection accepted packet tells the client which client index it was assigned, which the client needs to know which player it is in the game:

 <img src="/img/network-protocol/connection-accepted-packet.png" width="100%"/>